Ethics Week

 Thursday, February 19

-• Ethics on the Move, Time: 11:30–12:30 p.m., Location: MPR
+• Register for Ethics in Action, Time: 11:30–12:30 p.m., Location: MPR

 This session walks through how to recognize ethical choices, and what to consider when deciding how you will move forward.